SEA_2568x1444 Web

 In March, just days ahead of playing in his 1,000th NHL game, Eberle signed a two-year, $9.5 million contract extension.
 By then, it seemed inevitable he’d eventually be named captain heading into the coming campaign.

-For most of his hockey life, Eberle seemed destined to be an alternate captain apprenticing for a lead role that never materialized.
-He was an alternate with his Regina Rams junior teams, then the Edmonton Oilers led by captains Andrew Ferrence and then Connor McDavid.
+He was an alternate with his Regina junior teams in his Saskatchewan hometown, then the Oilers led by captains Andrew Ference and then Connor McDavid.

 Eberle was never part of the New York Islanders leadership group after moving on to that squad, but immediately became an alternate with the Kraken soon after being selected in the July 2021 expansion draft.
 Eberle, Larsson, Schwartz and Gourde have been alternate captain mainstays with the Kraken since that opening year – with Beniers now moving up to fill Eberle’s prior spot.